Generalized Finslerian Wormhole Models in $f(\mathcal{R},\mathcal{T})$ Gravity

+In the previous section, we have plotted the embedded 2-D graph for Finslerian WH Fig. \ref{fig22}.
+Now, we will analyze our results by comparing them with the work done by Manjunath Malligawad \cite{Manju1}.

-In the Fig. (\ref{fig24}), one can spot the difference in the shape of the two various kinds of shape function $b(r) = r_0e^{1-\frac{r}{r_0}}$ and $b(r) = (1- \eta)r + Ar^{1+2n}$ respectively with throat value $r_0 = 1$ for both functions.
-We can see the bending of the exponential curve earlier than the polynomial shape function means the flatness of the wormhole for the exponential shape function appears to be larger with a wide range of radius compared to that of the polynomial shape function.
+In the Fig. \ref{fig24} one can spot the difference in the shape of the two various kinds of the shape function $\mathrm{b(r)} = r_0e^{1-\frac{r}{r_0}}$ and $\mathrm{b(r)} = (1- \eta)r + \mathrm{A}r^{1+2\mathrm{n}}$ respectively with throat value $r_0 = 1$ for both function.
+We can see the bending of the exponential curve earlier than the polynomial shape function, which means the flatness of the wormhole for the exponential shape function appears to be larger with a wide range of radius shown in Fig. \ref{fig18a} (right) compared to that of the polynomial shape function Fig. \ref{fig18a} (left)\\